scalatra/scalatra-website/guides/swagger.md

 ```

-Change it to look like this:
+Change the class body to look like this:

 ```scala
 class ScalatraBootstrap extends LifeCycle {